have you noticed that despite your best

 5. use water-based moisturizers and sunscreens:

-after exfoliation or application of a face mask, make sure to moisturize. even if you have oily, acne prone skin, do not leave your skin without a moisturizer. this can dry out your skin and in turn trigger the sebaceous glands to produce more sebum. opt for water based
+exfoliation or application of a face mask, make sure to moisturize. even if you have oily, acne prone skin, do not leave your skin without a moisturizer. this can dry out your skin and in turn trigger the sebaceous glands to produce more sebum. opt for water based

 non-comedogenic moisturizers that don’t clog your pores and provide optimum hydration for your skin.